-The report and code listing must be submitted electronically to TurnItIn via Blackboard Learn on or before the submission deadline
+The report and code listing must be submitted electronically to TurnItIn via Blackboard Learn on or before the submission deadline (Wednesday 11pm, Week 11 (10/04/19).

-Code Listing Structure
+Code Listing Structure:

-The ode for the project should be submitted in a separate file in PDF Format.
+The code for the project should be submitted in a separate file in PDF Format.
 Only include the files that you directly coded or partially coded.
 Do not include system made files proprietary to your framework.

 The file should include: